Skip to content

 • Chrissy Teigen’s “Cravings: Hungry for More” cookbook features a recipe for Jammy Drummies (peach jam + pepper flakes + garlic + onions)

-• BBQ sauce with pepper jelly as a glaze on chicken
+• BBQ sauce with pepper jelly as a glaze on the chicken

 • Jam + Pepper Flakes makes a great glaze for baked chicken